Measles Cases Mount In Pacific Northwest Outbreak

 There is no reason we should be experiencing an outbreak like this anywhere anymore.

-Having a child hospitalized is horrible enough, but to think that we could have a death from this, or a severe complication like measles encephalitis is unconscionable.
+Having a child hospitalized is horrible enough, but to think that we could have a death from this, or a severe complication like measles encephalitis, is unconscionable.

 Could I ask you to just speak for a moment to parents in the United States who have not vaccinated their children?
 What is your message to them?

 One message is that this disease is horrible.
 We need to protect our children.
-And ... regardless of what you hear on some of the social media sites, the vaccine is safe effective and and it's inexpensive.
+And ... regardless of what you hear on some of the social media sites, the vaccine is safe, effective, and it's inexpensive.

-Besides [thinking of the safety of] yourself and your children, we need to think about protecting those around of us who might not be able to get the vaccine, like infants who are too young or people with severe immunosuppression.
+Besides [thinking of the safety of] yourself and your children, we need to think about protecting those around ... us who might not be able to get the vaccine, like infants who are too young or people with severe immunosuppression.

 Immunize your children not just to protect them, but to protect anyone they might come in contact with.
-Already in Clark County we've had to give immunoglobulin to a number of infants too young to get vaccinated who were exposed.
+Already in Clark County, we've had to give immunoglobulin to a number of infants too young to get vaccinated who were exposed.
 We're hoping the immunoglobulin works.
-It's not the first choice but it's the only thing we have for those infants.
+It's not the first choice, but it's the only thing we have for those infants.

 Why do you think the campaign to get people to vaccinate their children hasn't worked?